AI-and-Cultural-Computing/caicc_intensive_week2/stable_diffusion_demo_activity.md

 - Try running the code and reading the descriptions.
 Don't worry if it doesn't all make sense yet, this is mostly to practice the mechanics of running such a notebook.
 - Make note of unfamiliar terms, to reasearch later

-[General Diffusers Tutorial Walkthrough](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/diffusers_intro.ipynb) Option Demo Notebook that goes into more details about the diffuser library and how you might use it to leverage models beyond stable diffusion.
+[General Diffusers Tutorial Walkthrough](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/diffusers_intro.ipynb) (Optional) Demo Notebook that goes into more details about the diffuser library and how you might use it to leverage models beyond stable diffusion.
 ***
 ## Stable Diffusion Activity Notebook